arviteri/Today-Tomorrow/README.md

 Live life one day at a time.

 Today Tomorrow is a to-do list specifically for today.
-It was created to replace the paper to-do I use daily.
+It was created to replace the paper to-do list I use daily.

 ## Features of Today Tomorrow include...